 5. Look into technological fixes

-At CMIT Solutions, we understand the complexities of today’s digital world — and we know that threats now extend beyond computers and networks to our phone systems, as well.
+At CMIT Solutions, we understand the complexities of today’s digital world, and we know that threats now extend beyond computers and networks to our phone systems.
 Our goal is to keep your business, your data, and your employees safe with top-flight proactive IT services, cyber security, backup and disaster recovery, business continuity, data encryption, email archiving, and many other services critical to your day-to-day business operation and protection.
 With a trusted IT consultant by your side, you can survive (and thrive) in today’s complicated IT world.